Bharatanatyam: Sequence of dances

 The next stage of the performance adds melody to the movement of Alarippu, and this is called Jatiswaram.
-The dance remains a prelim technical performance (nritta), pure in form and without any expressed words.
-The drums set the beat, of any Carnatic music raga (melody).
-They perform a sequence (Korvai) to the rhythm of the beat, presenting to the audience the unity of music, rhythm and movements.
+The dance remains a preliminary technical performance (nritta), pure in form and without any expressed words.
+The drums set the beat of a Carnatic music raga (melody).
+The dancer and musicians perform a sequence (korvai) to the rhythm of the beat, presenting to the audience the unity of music, rhythm, and movement.